ronkok/Hurmet/docs/en/manual.md

 [align-right]: ../../images/align-right.svg
 [information]: ../../images/info.svg

+### Offline

+Hurmet has a offline page which works even if you are not connected to the internet.

 ### Save/Open

 You can save your work using the ![save][] button.
 Then reopen it using the